kunalpa/collection/README.md

 # Collection
 A collection of my computer science projects from the first two year of my UNC curricula and personal explorations.
-Each folder was uploaded after development and thus does not display the editing history.
+Each folder is its own project and was uploaded after development.
+Thus, each project lost its revision history.